pdzaffina/code_workshop/README.md

     - At the end of each sprint or iteration, conduct a review of completed user stories and hold a retrospective to identify improvements for the next iteration.

 By following these steps, you can effectively use GitHub as a collaborative platform for managing requirements in an agile software development project, promoting transparency, collaboration, and efficient tracking of project progress.

+### Actions
+1. Brainstorm a list of things you will need for your project.
+2. Create User Stories for the first 3 or 4 to get a feel for the process.

 ## Solution Architecting
 ## Code